-Returning "Regular" Vote-By-Mail Ballot in Any County: Effective 2017, the in-county limitation on returning "regular" non-emergency voted VBM ballots has been repealed; voters may now return ballots to the registrar in the voter's county or to any polling place, drop box, or vote center17 anywhere in California, and the receiving registrar must get them to the voter's county of registration no later than March 13, 2024.18 These authorized methods are the only valid way to return a voted VBM ballot; beware of unauthorized and fake drop boxes, as the Secretary of State discusses in CCROV Memorandum #22112 (May 12, 2022).
+Returning Vote-By-Mail Ballot in any CA County: Effective 2017, the in-county limitation on returning voted VBM ballots has been repealed; voters may now return ballots to the registrar in the voter's county or to any polling place, drop box, or vote center15 anywhere in California, and the receiving registrar must get them to the voter's county of registration no later than November 13, 2024.
+These authorized methods are the only valid way to return a voted VBM ballot; beware of unauthorized and fake drop boxes, as the Secretary of State discusses in CCROV Memorandum #22112 (May 12, 2022).